-Inaris DVB/IPTV Middleware has a new feature: Local Catch-up TV, allowing users to create their own media libraries for multiple channels.
+Inaris DVB/IPTV Middleware has a new feature: Local Catch-up (Replay TV), allowing users to create their own media libraries for multiple channels.

 We have expanded our Inaris DVB/IPTV Middleware and the Broadcom reference software (Nexus) to make it possible to record up to eight channels at a time (depending on the number of available tuners) to a hard drive using a cyclical time-shift buffer.
 How long the files are kept can be adjusted depending on the amount of memory available.
 This makes it possible to record multiple channels simultaneously around the clock (24/7).